edward-murrell/tdd7/docs/README.md

 ## Wrapping Namespaced Code
-Drupal relies on hooks in the global namespace, and test driven development requires us to keep our production out of the global namespace.
+Drupal hooks are in the global namespace, and test driven development requires us to keep our production code out of the global namespace so that we can use mock classes and functions.
 To get around this problem, we call our module code from wrapper functions.
 These wrapper functions should be a single line of code that passes all arguments, and return the results without making any changes.